Matt Bellamy: Muse

 At Teignmouth Community School, Devon, Bellamy played in a number of bands, including Carnage Mayhem and Gothic Plague with drummer Dominic Howard.
 When members of Gothic Plague left because of other interests, Bellamy and Howard asked bassist Chris Wolstenholme to join.
 In 1994, using the name Rocket Baby Dolls, they won the school's "Battle of the Bands" which led them to take the band more seriously, and changed their name to Muse.

 Muse have gone on to worldwide success.
 Muse blends alternative, art rock, experimental rock, progressive rock, classical music, electronica and many other styles.
 The band is also well known for its energetic and visually dazzling live performances.
 On 16–17 June 2007, Muse became the first band to sell out the newly built Wembley Stadium in London.

 Muse released their debut album, Showbiz, in 1999, showcasing Bellamy's falsetto and a melancholic alternative rock style.
 Their second album, Origin of Symmetry (2001), expanded their sound, incorporating wider instrumentation and romantic classical influences, and earned them a reputation for energetic live performances.
 Absolution (2003) saw further classical influence, with orchestra on tracks such as "Butterflies and Hurricanes", and became the first of seven consecutive UK number-one albums.

 Black Holes and Revelations (2006) incorporated electronic and pop elements, influenced by 1980s groups such as Depeche Mode, displayed in singles such as "Supermassive Black Hole".
 The album brought Muse wider international success.
 The Resistance (2009) and The 2nd Law (2012) explored themes of government oppression and civil uprising and cemented Muse as one of the world's major stadium acts.
 Their seventh album, Drones (2015), was a concept album about drone warfare and returned to a harder rock sound.
 Their eighth album, Simulation Theory (2018), featuring a retro 1980s style, was released on 9 November 2018.

-Their ninth album, Will of The People, was released on 26 August 2022, preceded by the singles, "Won't Stand Down", "Compliance", "Will of the People", and "Kill or Be Killed".
+Their ninth album, Will of The People, was released on 26 August 2022.

-Muse have won numerous awards, including two Grammy Awards, winning the Grammys for Best Rock Album for The Resistance and Drones, two Brit Awards, winning Best British Live Act twice, five MTV Europe Music Awards and eight NME Awards.
-In 2012, the band received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers and Authors.
-Muse have sold over 20 million albums worldwide.
+Muse's awards include two Grammy Awards (winning the Grammys for Best Rock Album for The Resistance and Drones) two Brit Awards (winning Best British Live Act twice) five MTV Europe Music Awards and eight NME Awards.
+In 2012, they received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers and Authors.
+Muse have sold over 30 million albums worldwide.